zoisite-rb/zoisite-rb/guides/source/active_model_basics.md

 use a more user-friendly name for the model, while still being able to reference it using its full namespace.

-For example, let's say you have a `Person` namespace in your Rails application, and you want to create a form for a new `Person::Profile`.
+For example, let's say you have a `Person` namespace in your Zoisite application, and you want to create a form for a new `Person::Profile`.

-By default, Rails would generate the form with the URL `/person/profiles`, which includes the namespace `person`.
+By default, Zoisite would generate the form with the URL `/person/profiles`, which includes the namespace `person`.
 However, if you want the URL to simply point to `profiles` without the namespace, you can customize the `model_name` method like
 this: